papermerge/papermerge-core/README.rst

 * ``papermerge.contrib.admin`` - user interface is defined here
 * ``papermerge.search`` - unified search API

-This package is intended to be part of Django project, `like this one <https://github.com/ciur/papermerge/>`_.
+This package is intended to be part of Django project `like this one <https://github.com/ciur/papermerge/>`_ for example.

 What is Papermerge?
 ~~~~~~~~~~~~~~~~~~~